-While sustainability has always been a goal of the Honesdale Roots and Rhythm Music and Arts festival, the 2010 festival, which successfully diverted a significant amount of festival waste for recycling purposes, the festival was recognized by the Professional Recyclers of Pennsylvania (PROP) as one of over 120 municipalities, counties, private businesses, individuals, and community organizations from throughout Pennsylvania for going above and beyond what is mandated under Act 101, the Municipal Waste Planning, Recycling and Waste Reduction Act.
+While sustainability has always been a goal of the Honesdale Roots and Rhythm Music and Arts festival, the 2010 festival, which successfully diverted a significant amount of festival waste for recycling purposes, became award winning and was recognized by the Professional Recyclers of Pennsylvania (PROP) as one of over 120 municipalities, counties, private businesses, individuals, and community organizations from throughout Pennsylvania for going above and beyond what is mandated under Act 101, the Municipal Waste Planning, Recycling and Waste Reduction Act.
 The festival earned its first Waste Watcher Award by PROP.